-The Group's capital requirements are defined in Icelandic law and regulations, on the one hand, and by the FSA, on the other.
+The purpose of the Bank's capital management framework is to support the Bank's strategy and ensure that it has sufficient capital to cover its risks.
+The capital management framework of the Bank is comprised of four interdependent activities: capital assessment, risk appetite/capital target, capital planning, and reporting/monitoring.
+The Bank's capital requirements are defined in Icelandic law and regulations, on the one hand, and by the FSA, on the other.
 The requirements are based on the European legal framework for capital requirements (CRD IV and CRR) implementing the Basel III capital framework.
-The regulatory minimum capital requirement under Pillar I of the Basel framework is 8 per cent. of Risk Exposure Amount ("REA") for credit risk, market risk and operational risk.
-In conformity with Pillar II R requirements of the Basel framework, the Group annually assesses its own capital needs through the internal capital adequacy assessment process ("ICAAP").
+The regulatory minimum capital requirement under Pillar I of the Basel framework is 8 per cent of RWEA for credit risk, market risk and operational risk.
+In conformity with Pillar II-R requirements of the Basel framework, the Bank annually assesses its own capital needs through the internal capital adequacy assessment process ("ICAAP").
 The ICAAP results are subsequently reviewed by the FSA in the Supervisory Review and Evaluation Process ("SREP").
-The Group's minimum capital requirement, as determined by the FSA, is the sum of Pillar I and Pillar II-R requirements.
+The Bank's minimum capital requirement, as determined by the FSA, is the sum of Pillar I and Pillar II-R requirements.

-In addition to the minimum capital requirement, the Group is required by law to maintain certain capital buffers determined by the FSA, which may, depending on the situation, be based on recommendations from the FSC23.
-The FSC has defined the Group as a systemically important financial institution in Iceland.
+In addition to the minimum capital requirement, the Bank is required by law to maintain certain capital buffers determined by the FSA, which may, depending on the situation, be based on recommendations from the FSC25.
+The FSC has defined the Bank as a systematically important financial institution in Iceland.